Learn everything you need to know about bankruptcy and losing retirement savings.

 Social security payments, for example, are safe in bankruptcy until they reach your bank account.
 Non-retirement accounts are not exempt from bankruptcy in Florida, so while the Ch.
 7 Trustee cannot garnish or take away your social security benefits or income, he or she may be able to take the money once it is in your account and mixed or “commingled” with other funds.

-Can this money be protected once it’s in the bank account?
+Is this money prodected once it’s in the bank account?

 Yes.
 If you maintain an account whose only funds are sourced from your Social Security benefits or income and every dollar can be traced to a benefits deposit from the government, then the money in the account should be exempt.
 Based on your specific situation, your bankruptcy attorney can advise you on how to best protect your social security income.

 People considering filing for bankruptcy often have questions about what will happen to their pension.
 If you have a private employer pension, the funds are protected by the Employment Retirement Income Security Act of 1974.
 (ERISA).
 Plans must adhere to strict guidelines.
 Furthermore, ERISA does not apply to pensions paid to employees of churches, non-profit organizations, or governments.
-Speak with your attorney about how to use these safeguards and what you should do if you worked for an employer that is not covered by ERISA.
+Speak with your attorney about how to use these safeguards.
+And, speak about what you should do if you worked for an employer that is not covered by ERISA.
 Visit the U.S. Department of Labor’s website to learn more about ERISA protections.

 Also, private retirement accounts such as 401(k) accounts and traditional and Roth IRAs are exempt and shielded from the bankruptcy trustee.
 Florida and Bankruptcy laws safeguard all funds in 401(k)s, Individual Retirement Accounts (IRAs), and Health Savings Accounts (HSAs).